 As an aside, one of the things I enjoyed most about playing soccer was the opportunity to compete every week.
 The nature of decathlon and triathlon is that you do a lot of preparation and then compete maybe once every month or two.
 That said, competing every Friday night meant a lot of attention to helping my body recover in the six days between.
 But I suppose that is a whole other blog post!

 As I approach season number two I wanted to further experiment so I have been going to the track for what, in running terms, we call a fartlek workout, which basically means varied paces.
 This is the advanced workout above.
 The average elite soccer player covers 8 to 12km per match.
-If I was to guess, I think I maybe covered 3 to 5k as a midfielder in our old timers league matches.
+I cover 6 to 7k as a midfielder in our old timers league matches.
 With my existing fitness level allowing me to comfortably run an easy, continuous 5k, I decided to introduce some eccentric loading and pace variation in an attempt to mimic the loading of a soccer match.
 The day after these 5k track fartlek workouts I felt very similar to after a soccer match so I’m feeling relatively confident about the approach but who really knows how it will all turn out.

-For interest sake, I looked online for a breakdown of pace distribution in elite soccer.
+For interest sake, I looked online for a breakdown of pace distribution in an elite soccer match.
 Here’s a simplified summary of one study I found with what I perceive to be some track/run racing equivalencies:

 So what do we do with this data?
 Not much really.
 We’re over 50 and our #1 goal is not high performance, it’s to avoid injury and be able to turn out each week for our match.
 For that reason I don’t recommend looking beyond the third level in the above paces.